Did Dinosaurs and People Ever Live Together?

 How did people in ancient times make pictures of dinosaurs with such accuracy and detail?

-You see in this picture on the tomb of Bishop Richard Bill, depictions on brass inlays of all kinds of creatures a dog, a pig, weasel, and other such animals.
-But in addition to these normal animals, we have depictions of what appear to be two sauropods and then another crocodilian shaped dinosaur.
+You see in this picture on the tomb of Bishop Richard Bill, depictions on brass inlays of all kinds of creatures: a dog, a pig, a weasel, and other such animals.
+But in addition to these normal animals, we have depictions of what appear to be two sauropods and then another crocodilian-shaped dinosaur.
 And he was laid to rest in 1496.
 So these engravings on his tomb are from 1496.
 How did they know to depict these animals so accurately?
 It's very interesting.
 How did the engravers know how to accurately depict Sauropods both anatomically and according to their posture, which we've not understood until recently to be with heads and tails held aloft and held horizontal only.
 But they knew that, and that's how they put them in that brass.

 There's a lady by the name of Jacqueline Simpson, and she mentioned in her book British Dragons, which she wrote in 1980 that over 70 villages in Great Britain have legends and traditions involving local dragons.
 Where would all that information come from?
 If there wasn't something to it, that's the question.

-Here are a couple of depictions in a French chateaux from the Middle Ages, about the 1500s.
+Here are a couple of depictions in a French chateau from the Middle Ages, about the 1500s.
 They're decorated with salamanders.
 These are creatures that they say breathed fire and these carvings are abundant.
 They're all over the chateaux in France.

 And in that same area, we see the remains of this fella, Baryonyx.
 His remains are found throughout Europe.
 Is it just a coincidence?
 And it's interesting that they put these pictures on their chateaux to protect their chateaux from fire because this creature, they said, breathed fire itself.
-And so with the idea of putting the fire breathing creature on their homes, on their chateaux, they were protecting them from fire.
-That's what they believe.
+And so with the idea of putting the fire-breathing creature on their homes, on their chateaux, they were protecting them from fire.
+That's what they believed.
 Why would they believe that?
 And how could they depict this animal so accurately if they hadn't seen one?

 Mesopotamia (Iraq, Iran, Syria, Turkey)